urbanski/SHA1_Pass/readme.txt

 Summary - Use SHA1 hashes generated from sentences as your passwords.

     * When authenticating, paste the password.
 There's no need to type it.
-    * Use different sentences to create different passwords.
+    * Use different sentences and words to create different passwords.
-    * All you need to do is remember your sentences.

 ----------------------------------------------

 Goals

-   * Focus on sentence based passwords.
+   1. Focus on sentence based passwords.
-   * Generate passwords when needed.
+   2. Generate passwords when needed.
 Do not store them.
-   * Generate passwords that have a measurable bit strength.
+   3. Generate passwords that have a measurable bit strength.
-   * Run locally on end-use devices.
+   4. Run locally on end-use devices.
 Do not run "in the cloud" or "in web browsers" or "on other people's servers".
-   * Use standard, secure hashing (SHA1) and be portable.
+   5. Use standard, secure hashing (SHA1) and be portable.
 SHA1_Pass must generate independently reproducible results.

+    Note: When calculating HMAC-SHA1, the HMAC key must be the user provided input (Sentence and Word) and the HMAC message must be the string constant "SHA1_Pass"

-   * Use the ISC license to encourage others to use, modify and implement SHA1_Pass.
+   6. Use the ISC license to encourage others to use, modify and implement SHA1_Pass.

 ----------------------------------------------